On the conductor of cohomological transforms: Preliminaries

 \begin{proof} For $i=0$, this is obvious from the definition of $\pct(\sheaf{F})\leq\cond(\sheaf{F})$.
 For $i=2$, we use the fact that if $\sheaf{F}$ is lisse on a dense open subset $U\subset \Aa^1$, we have

-the coinvariant space for the action of the geometric fundamental group on the geometric generic fiber (see, e.g.,~\cite[Sommes Trig., Rem.
+the coinvariant space for the action of the geometric fundamental group on the geome\- tric generic fiber (see, e.g.,~\cite[Sommes Trig., Rem.
 1.18 (d)]{deligne}; the first equality is also a consequence of excision) and hence

 For $i=1$, we use the Euler-Poincar\'e formula (see~\cite[8.5.2, 8.5.3]{katz-gkm}) to get

 where the sum is over $x\in \Aa^1(\bFq)$, and all but finitely many terms are zero, and the result follows from the definition of the conductor since $\drop_x(\sheaf{F})=\rank(\sheaf{F})-\dim \sheaf{F}_x\leq \rank(\sheaf{F})$. \end{proof}